 Cancers Affecting the Kidneys, Bladder and Male Reproductive Organs

-The bladder is the organ located in the lower abdomen where urine is stored before moving through the urinary tract.
+The bladder is the organ located in the pelvis where urine is stored before moving out of the urinary tract.
 The American Cancer Society estimates that bladder cancer accounts for about five percent of all new cancers in the US.
 Men are more likely than women to develop the disease.

 Blood in the urine is the most common symptom of bladder cancer.
 Some other symptoms include frequent urination and pain upon urination.
-Surgery, called cystectomy, to remove all or part of the bladder is a common form of treatment.
+Surgery to remove all or part of the bladder, called a cystectomy, is a common form of treatment.
 During robotic cystectomy with the da Vinci Surgical System, surgeons are able to make just a few small incisions so patients typically experience less pain and have quicker recovery times.

 Renal cell cancer (also called kidney cancer or renal cell adenocarcinoma) is a disease in which cancer cells form in tubules of the kidney.
 Approximately 54,000 Americans are diagnosed with kidney cancer each year, according to the National Cancer Institute.
 Although anyone can get kidney cancer, it usually affects those over age 50.
 If found early, the survival rate for patients with kidney cancer ranges from 79 to 100 percent.

 Many kidney tumors do not produce symptoms, but may be detected during evaluation of an unrelated problem or during routine screening for people who are in high-risk categories.
-If cancer is suspected and appears localized to the kidney, there are three main treatment options: tumor removal, destroying the tumor with heat and surveillance.
-Chemotherapy, hormone therapy and radiation therapy are not effective treatments for kidney cancer.
+If cancer is suspected and appears localized to the kidney, it is most oftren treated with surgery, targeted therapy, immunotherapy or a combination of these treatments.

 For many patients, a kidney-sparing approach called robotic partial nephrectomy, is an option.
 This complex procedure uses the da Vinci Surgical System to remove only the cancerous portion of the kidney, preserving as much of the unaffected kidney as possible.
 Using the system’s 3-D magnification, surgeons are able to precisely identify cancerous kidney tumors, as well as the healthy tissue, and remove the affected tissue through small incisions in the patient’s abdomen.

 After surgeons have removed the tumor, they must reconstruct the remaining portion of the kidney.
-One of the benefits of partial nephrectomy is that a patient will still have a “reserve” kidney in addition to their unaffected kidney.
+One of the benefits of partial nephrectomy is that a patient will still have the remainder of that kidney in addition to their unaffected kidney.
 This can be important for patients such as diabetics who are at-risk for kidney failure.

 Patients who are not candidates for robotic partial nephrectomy, may consider robotic-assisted or laparoscopic nephrectomy, a procedure in which the patient’s entire kidney is removed using minimally-invasive, laparoscopic techniques.